agumonkey/hy/docs/tutorial.rst

     [true
      (print "That variable is jussssst right!")])

 On voit ici que cond ....
-[TOFIX] entre une expression dont on evalue sa valeur de verite (vraie ou fausse) et une expression resultante si cette derniere est vraie.
-Accessoirement, la notion de clause 'else' est implementee en testant 'true'.
-Cette tautologie implique qu'il y'aura toujours au moins une clause evaluee.
+[TOFIX] entre une expression dont on évalue sa valeur de vérité (vraie ou fausse) et une expression résultante si cette dernière est vraie.
+Accessoirement, la notion de clause 'else' est implémentée en testant 'true'.
+Cette tautologie implique qu'il y aura toujours au moins une clause évaluée.

 ..
-[Pour le TOFIX precedent]
+[Pour le TOFIX précèdent]
    What you'll notice is that cond switches off between a some statement that is executed and checked conditionally for true or falseness, and then a bit of code to execute if it turns out to be true.
 You'll also